cat-of-the-day-newtab/google/README.md

-# cat-of-the-day-newtab.github.io/bing
+# cat-of-the-day-newtab.github.io/google
-Cat of the day + Bing Search new tab page
+Cat of the day + Google Search new tab page

-A simple Bing Search bar with a Cat of the Day iframe from https://catoftheday.com/
+A simple Google Search bar with a Cat of the Day iframe from https://catoftheday.com/